 2018 Democratic primary results: Meeks 82%, Carl Achille 10%, Mizan Choudhury 9%

-Rep. Rep. Gregory Meeks, who entered Congress in 1997, was elected the chairman of the Queens County Democratic Party earlier this year.
+Rep. Gregory Meeks, who entered Congress in 1998, was elected the chairman of the Queens County Democratic Party earlier this year.
 The well-funded, proud capitalist has never faced a serious challenge for his Southeast Queens seat, but will be one of many incumbent Democrats facing a challenge from the left in 2020 – in this case, from a 27-year-old democratic socialist military veteran and bartender, Shaniyat Chowdhury.
 The first-time candidate is a longshot, but is hoping to get support from the same progressive movement that got behind Rep. Alexandria Ocasio-Cortez and Queens district attorney candidate Tiffany Cabán.
 Also in the race is Amit Lal, a logistics coordinator at a shipping company who says he can work both sides of the aisle as a registered independent.
 Meeks isn’t likely to face much of a challenge.
 Through March 31, Meeks had more than $600,000 in his campaign account.
 Chowdhury had had just over $17,000 and Lal just over $5,000.

 Congressional District 6

 2018 general election results: Meng (D) 91%, Tom Hillgardner (G) 9%